ChaitLabUCL/HeadphoneCheck_Test/README.md

 *blah blah blah*

 ## Contact
-- If you have any problem with this code, please contact Sijia Zhao (sijia.zhao@psy.ox.ac.uk).
+- If you have any questions about this code or usage on Pavlovia, please contact Sijia Zhao (sijia.zhao@psy.ox.ac.uk).
-- If you have any problem with the Gorilla version of this task, please contact Alice Milne (a.milne@ucl.ac.uk).
+- If you have any questions about the [Gorilla version of this task](), please contact Alice Milne (a.milne@ucl.ac.uk).
 - For other issues, please contact Maria Chait (m.chait@ucl.ac.uk).